coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 Access to the data lake data from Amazon Redshift relies on [Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html#c-getting-started-using-spectrum-prerequisites), which requires that the workgroup or cluster be located in the same AWS Region as the data lake.

+You can also use AWS Glue ETL jobs to write data directly to Amazon Redshift managed storage through AWS Glue connections.
+AWS Glue connections rely on VPC connectivity between ETL jobs and your Amazon Redshift database.
+For connectivity setup details, refer to the section [Use Amazon Redshift for Consume Layer Storage](#use-amazon-redshift-for-consume-layer-storage).

 If you need to create an Amazon Redshift Serverless workgroup or cluster, follow the respective getting started guides:
 * [Get started with Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/gsg/new-user-serverless.html)
 * [Get started with Amazon Redshift provisioned](https://docs.aws.amazon.com/redshift/latest/gsg/new-user.html)